yolken/yolken-blog/site/_posts/2019-10-06-leaving-a-job.md

 categories: career
 excerpt: |
     Over the course of my career, I've had many jobs which implies that I've also left many jobs.
-    Leaving a job can be awkward and emotionally difficult, but, depending on the circumstances, also liberating and life-improving.
+    Leaving a job can be awkward and emotionally draining, but, depending on the circumstances, also liberating and life-improving.
 In this post, I want to provide some guidance on why, how, and when to leave a job based on my experiences so far.
 ---

 Over the course of my career, I've had many jobs which implies that I've also left many jobs.
-Leaving a job can be awkward and emotionally difficult, but, depending on the circumstances, also liberating and life-improving.
+Leaving a job can be awkward and emotionally draining, but, depending on the circumstances, also liberating and life-improving.

 In this post, I want to provide some guidance on why, how, and when to leave a job based on my